-The Doctor of Pharmacy program welcomes international applicants, however we do require that all prerequisite coursework be taken at a regionally accredited college or university within the United States.
-Due to F1 Visa requirements and processing timeline, we also require that all prerequisite coursework be completed by no later than July 1 prior to enrollment.
-Click here for specific information on international student requirements and exam scores in addition to basic admission requirements.
+The Doctor of Pharmacy program welcomes international applicants to our Campus Pathway.
+For consideration, we do require that all prerequisite coursework is completed at a regionally accredited college or university within the United States.
+Due to F1 Visa requirements and processing timeline, we also require that all prerequisite coursework is completed by July 1 of the year of enrollment.
+Click here for specific information about international student requirements and exam scores in addition to basic admission requirements.

 Advance Standing/Transfer Applicants

 Creighton University will review interested applicants for advance standing or transfer from another pharmacy program on a case-by-case basis.
 Interested applicants can contact Dr. Kelly Nystrom, Assistant Dean for Educational Outcomes, at kellynystrom [at] creighton [dot] edu.